How we grow medical practices 15%-30% in one year – guaranteed

 The AMA found that two out of five doctors (39.8 percent) own their own practices, and an equal portion (41.1 percent) work in a single-specialty practice.

 These days younger physicians are discovering that owning your own practice is hardly a sure-fire meal ticket.
 Particularly in large cities, physicians have to compete with each other for quantity and quality of patients, more so for those in surgery-based practices.

-Increasingly, most specialists we meet at professional conferences and elsewhere are in search of more patients, better quality patients (for an improved payor mix), or both.
+Increasingly, most specialists we meet are in search of more patients, better quality patients (for an improved payor mix), or both.
 The great majority want better educated, better insured patients who are generally healthier, follow instructions well and experience better outcomes.

 How to get them?
 The answer is almost eerily simple.
 But it takes a leap of faith for which doctors are not formally trained.